robert/robert.github.com/_posts/2016-07-12-how-make-slack-slightly-less-bad.md

 ## Don’t tell anyone but I actually quite like meetings and emails

 Slack claims to reduce the number of meetings you have.
-A survey of 461 Slack owners and administrators[LINK] estimated that Slack had reduced the total number of meetings that they had by an average of 25.1% (±4.53 margin of error with 95% confidence).
+A [survey of 461 Slack owners and administrators](https://slack.com/results) estimated that Slack had reduced the total number of meetings that they had by an average of 25.1% (±4.53 margin of error with 95% confidence).

 A quick digression to pick on a marketing page minutia: this addition of an error margin and confidence interval is tiresome integritywashing.
 Slack knows that the reader knows that any survey results a company publishes about itself are pointless and should be ignored at all costs.
 Presumably by publishing the mathematical uncertainties they hope to convince the reader that they are not like the other companies, and that they are instead being evenhanded and scientific.
 However, as they are well aware, the primary uncertainty in the 25.1% number is not the sample size, or anything else that can be communicated by statistical analysis.
 The primary uncertainty is the fact that the data are all imaginary numbers made up by Slack owners and administrators who invented them based on nothing.
 Or at least I can only assume they are - the page wisely stops short of a methodology section.
 This means that the error margin and confidence interval are completely useless for evaluating the data, and their only possible function is to misleadingly increase the perceived Scienceyness of the survey.